Faye-LisH/QCDSumHelper/README.md

 This is repository is the copy of ```https://github.com/QSSRHelper/QSSRHelper```, which is unaccessible due to the account is flagged for unknown resaon

-## to do:

-- enhance the QSimplify so that it can recongize the color indicex in the Tetraquark current
-- SU(3) flavor decomposition
-- generate diagrams

 ## Install&Usage

 This package require the lateset version of FeynCalc.